Good Work — Capturing the Spirit

 One of the treats of working with Marisa is guessing which pair of eyeglass frames she’ll wear that day.
 Her collection now numbers 12.
 The ever-changing eyewear has become such a signature look that the back of her business card shows her in six frames.

 Gastronomy has always played a big role in Marisa’s life.
 “From the day I was born it was all about food,” the svelte photographer says, recalling family times around the table.
 Working closely with chefs enhanced her appreciation of well-prepared food and, today, she has built up an encyclopedic knowledge of the best places to eat.
-She even passed that appreciation on to her son, who graduated from the Culinary Institute of America and went on to earn a master’s degree in business administration while launching a career in the culinary field.
+She even passed that appreciation on to her son, who graduated from the Culinary Institute of America before going on to earn a master’s degree in business administration.

 When Design NJ was about to launch, Mary Vinnedge, the magazine’s first editor, visited Antine, and he connected her with Marisa just in time for her to be included in the inaugural issue.
 The second issue, Summer 2001, was Marisa’s first cover story for Design NJ.
-Her most recent cover was the December 2017/January 2018 issue.
 One of her most memorable photo shoots was of celebrity Michael Strahan’s home in Montclair in 2004.
 Asked to name a favorite: “They’re all my favorites.
 I see something interesting every time I walk into a home.”

 Marisa’s first cover for Design NJ (Summer 2001, an Englewood home designed by Beth Chanin of Englewood).
-Her most recent cover was the December 2017/January 2018 issue (a Morris County home designed by Tere Bresin of Beret Design Group in Upper Montclair.)
+A Morris County home she photographed for designer Tere Bresin of Beret Design Group was chosen for our December 2017/January 2018 issue and to this day remains a favorite for its cozy, wintry feel.

 Her photographic talents extend beyond still life and architectural projects.
 She and her husband, Joe Peoples, also operate DancePix, an on-site photography company serving the dance community.